Willim7/Permissions/README.md

 # Permissions
-Global ranks, per-server permissions, as simple as that!
+Global ranks, per-server permissions, simple and easy!

 ### How to use
 <br>